rahul-verma/arjuna/docs/source/test_project.rst

 Please also note that some of these directories are mandatory as a part of Arjuna test project structure.
 When you create project using `create-project` command from [Arjuna Command Line Interface](#the-create-project-command---creating-a-new-project-skeleton), Arjuna places `placeholder.txt` files so that when you check-in your code in a code repository, empty directories are not ignored during check-in.
 It is advised to retain them, until you make use of them by placing files in them as per your project needs.

 - **config**: Contains configuration files.
-  - **project.conf**: Your project's configuration file containing project-level configuration settings.
+  - **project.yaml**: Your project's configuration file containing project-level configuration settings.
   - **env**: This directory can contain any number of conf files that correspond to options for run-environments.
   - If you place any `.conf` files directly in this directory or in a sub-directory herein, they can be found by Arjuna using the name or relative path.
 - **data**: Contains files that act as data sources and data references (WIP).